MBA with Finance Concentration (36 credit hours)

 International Finance | BUS 7804 (3 credit hours)

-Course presents advanced treatment and pratice of financial theory and decision making in the international environment.
+Course presents advanced treatment and practice of financial theory and decision making in the international environment.

 Financial Modeling Methodologies | BUS 7805 (3 credit hours)

-Course applies financial theory to real-world scenarious.
+Course applies financial theory to real-world scenarios.
 Students will utilize different modeling tools and techniques to forecast financial data.